Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Progenitors of individual Boötes I stars

-Three stars in Boötes I have abundance patterns consistent with a $100\%$ enrichment from Pop III SNe.
-When we refer to a $100\%$ enrichment by Pop~III SNe, we are indicating that the star formed in an environment enriched solely by Pop III SNe.
+Three stars in Boötes I have abundance patterns consistent with a $100\%$ enrichment from Pop~III SNe, {therefore making them good candidates for being Pop~III descendants.}.
+When we refer to a $100\%$ enrichment by Pop~III SNe, we are indicating that the star formed in an environment enriched solely by Pop~III SNe.
 However, this does not imply that the star has been enriched by a single supernova, i.e. that the star is a mono-enriched Pop~III descendant.
-For this reason, in the following, we will differentiate between multi- and mono-enriched Pop III descendants.
-The comparison between the measured abundance patterns and the best-fits ones are shown in Fig.\ref{abundace_pattern}.
-Additionally, we show the abundance pattern of a star enriched by multiple Pop II stellar populations (100\% Pop II enriched star) with the chi-square closest to the minimum.
+For this reason, in the following, we will differentiate between multi- and mono-enriched Pop~III descendants.
+The comparison between the measured abundance patterns and the best-fits ones are shown in Fig.\ref{abundace_pattern}. {The figure also displays the two models with $\chi^2$ closest to the minimum, which in all cases also have 100\% Pop~III enrichment.
+Additionally the best fit for 100\% Pop~II enrichment is shown, but this has significantly higher $\chi^2$ in all three cases.}